 Biological threat reduction in action

 Canada is a global leader in the delivery of biological threat reduction programming.
-We are assisting more than twenty countries to strengthen biosafety and biosecurity for pathogens of security concern (e.g. anthrax and Ebola), enhance surveillance and diagnostic capabilities, and improve capacities to prevent, detect and respond to biological threats.
+We are assisting dozens of countries to strengthen biosafety and biosecurity for pathogens of security concern (e.g. anthrax and Ebola), enhance surveillance and diagnostic capabilities, and improve capacities to prevent, detect and respond to biological threats.
 Global Affairs Canada collaborates closely with a number of other Canadian government departments, regional and international organizations, non-governmental organizations and other member countries of the Global Partnership, the BTWC and the Global Health Security Agenda.

 - biological containment laboratories in the Caribbean, Ghana, Jordan, Nigeria and South Africa